Master of Arts in Communication

 The Master of Arts in Communication program is designed to provide an interdisciplinary approach to communication that will develop a more complete communicator.
 The program offers an opportunity for personnel directors, business executives, educators, journalists, advertising personnel, and public relations directors to enhance their written, oral, and mass communication knowledge and skills.

-Visit the Graduate College site for more information.
-Visit the Graduate Catalog for specific degree information.
+Visit the Graduate College for more information about our Graduate College.

 Admission to the NSU Masters of Communication program requires: